Funding & Administration of Graduate Student Awards

 Payment of awards through direct deposit

 All awards (including internal and external scholarships, fellowships and Queen's Graduate Awards) administered by the SGS are paid through direct deposit to the student's bank account of record after registration is finalized.

 In addition to scholarships and fellowships, graduate students may qualify for needs-based funding.
 This is funding granted to students based on an assessment of their individual financial need.
 At Queen’s all needs-based funding is administered by the Office of the University Registrar.

 Tri-Council Top-up Award

-All Queen's graduate students entering the first year of their program, who win funding from one of Canada's three granting councils (SSHRC, NSERC, CIHR) automatically receive a $5,000 (Master’s) or $7,500 (PhD) Tri-Council Award as a top-up from the University, no application is required.
+All Queen's graduate students entering the first year of their program, who win funding from one of Canada's three granting councils (SSHRC, NSERC, CIHR) automatically receive a $5,000 (Master’s) or $7,500 (PhD, increasing to $10,000 for those applying to start in 2016/17 academic year) Tri-Council Award as a top-up from the University, no application is required.

 Queen's provides the Tri-Council top-up Award to new scholarship winners who are incoming graduate students, as a way of both supporting and applauding these students for choosing Queen's for their graduate studies.

 Ontario Graduate Scholarships

 The Ontario Graduate Scholarship (OGS) program promotes excellence in graduate studies at the Master's and doctoral levels.
 The value of an OGS award is $15,000.
 Both SGS and provincial regulations govern this funding opportunity.